creativecreature/node-stream-chunker/README.md

 ## Options
 The BufferedSplitter constructor takes three arguments.
-The chunkSize(number), the seperator(string) and an optional encoding(string, defaults to 'utf-8').
+The chunkSize(number), the seperator(string) and an optional defaultEncoding(string, defaults to 'utf-8').

 ## Usage